SontranBK/SontranBK/README.md

 ## 😎 About me

 <h3 align="center">A passionate Full-Stack Developer.
-Love to build Mobile and Web Applications with the latest and the State-of-the-art techonolgy 😄
+Love to build Mobile and Web Applications with the latest and the State-of-the-art techonolgy.
+Detail- oriented, organized and meticulous employee.
+Enthusiastic team player ready to contribute to company success.
+Well fluent in English and accustomed to working with cross-cultural, global teams. 😄
 </h3>

 <br>